 Get a Breast Pump Reimbursement

 When you’re expecting, you already have plenty of expenses adding up.
 You’re probably buying clothing, toys, and diapers for your child while you’re also babyproofing your home and preparing a bedroom for your baby.
 Plus, you want what’s best for your child.
-You’re not trying to skimp on baby supplies and end up with cheap equipment that could potentially harm your child.
+You’re not trying to skimp on baby supplies and end up with cheap equipment that could potentially harm your child (you should avoid these hand-me-downs).
 But on the other hand, there is a way to get the top baby nursing equipment without spending a dime.
 Even if you already bought a breast pump, you can get reimbursed for it.

 Through your Tricare insurance, you should be able to acquire one breast pump per birth event.
 It doesn’t matter which type of Tricare plan that you have.
 Tricare also covers breastfeeding counseling as well as a number of breast pump supplies.
 This includes power adapters, tubing, valves, bottles, bottle caps, storage bags, splash protectors, and more.
 You can find out more about Tricare’s covered services here.